 Amendment Type Amendment Process Administrative Schedule Modification Changing the implementation schedule for projects within the first four years of the TIP.
-Scope Changes in scope (character of work or project limits) while remaining reasonably consistent with the approved project.
-Funding Changing the source (fed, state, local); category (IM, NHS, STP, earmarks); or amount of funding for a project without changing the scope of work or schedule for the project or any other project within the first four years of the TIP.
-Minor Schedule Amendment Adding an exempt/preservation project to the first four years of the TIP, (processed including advancing a project for implementation from an illustrative list through MPO (TIP Table A-1) or from the out-year of the TIP.
-Committee Moving an exempt/preservation project out of the first four years of the TIP.
-Structure and WisDOT) Scope Changing the scope (character of work or project limits) of an exempt/ preservation project within the first four years of the TIP such that the current description is no longer reasonably accurate.
+Changes in scope (character of work or project limits) while remaining reasonably consistent with the approved project. reasonably consistent with the approved project.
+Changing the source (fed, state, local); category (IM, NHS, STP, earmarks); or amount of funding for a project without changing the scope of work or schedule for the project or any other project within the first four years of the TIP.
+Minor Schedule Amendment (processed through MPO Committee Structure and WisDOT) Adding an exempt/preservation project to the first four years of the TIP, including advancing a project for implementation from an illustrative list (TIP Table A-1) or from the out-year of the TIP.
+Moving an exempt/preservation project out of the first four years of the TIP.
+VVISDOT Scano Changing the scope (character of work or project limits) of an exempt/ preservation project within the first four years of the TIP such that the current description is no longer reasonably accurate.
 Funding Change in project funding that impacts the funding for other projects within the first four years of the TIP forcing any exempt/preservation project out of the four-year window.
 Major Schedule Amendment Adding a non-exempt/expansion project to the first four years of the TIP, including advancing a project for implementation from an illustrative list or from the out-year of the TIP.
 Moving a non-exempt/expansion project out of the first four years of the TIP.
-Scope Significantly changing the scope (character of work or project limits) of a non- Significantly changing the scope (character of work or project limits) of a non- exempt/expansion project within the first four years of the TIP such that current description is no longer reasonably accurate.
+Scope Significantly changing the scope (character of work or project limits) of a non-exempt/expansion project within the first four years of the TIP such that current description is no longer reasonably accurate.
 Funding (thresholds to be defined by the MPO in consultation with WisDOT and FHWA and are subject to WisDOT approval).
 Adding or deleting any project that exceeds the lesser of: 20% of the total federal funding programmed for the calendar year, or \$1,000,000.
-Turnum g programmed for the calendar year, or \$1,000,000.